sassoftware/saspy/saspy/doc/source/install.rst

     The IOM workspace server class identfier.
 Use ``PROC IOMOPERATE`` to identify the correct value for your configuration. provider -
     (Required) The SAS IOM Data Provider is an OLE DB data provider that supports access to SAS data sets that are managed by SAS Integrated Object Model (IOM) servers.
-The 'sas.iomprovider' provider is recommended. omruser -
+The 'sas.iomprovider' provider is recommended. authkey -
+    The keyword that starts a line in the authinfo file containing user and or password for this connection.
+See the IOM using Java above for more info. omruser -
     (**Discouraged**) The user ID is required but if this field is left blank, the user is **prompted** for a user ID at runtime, unless it's found in the authinfo file.